 More so than other social platforms, the currency of TikTok content is participation.
 Even the cleverest video or campaign falls flat if it doesn’t allow the audience to recreate and share in the content making process.

 A participation campaign should be trendy and self-serving, allowing users to benefit from participating.
 For example, the Guess #inmydenim campaign was hugely successful but conceptually simple.
 It showed outfit transformations from something casual into Guess denim.
 It allowed the participants to show their personality and crack jokes as well as show off their personal style.
+Also, you can encourage content sharing by announcing giveaways and using no investment merch creation tools to create gifts for your followers.

 Jump on trending hashtags